insub4067/RemoteImage/README.md

 # 🛜 RemoteImage

 ## 🤔 What is RemoteImage?
-> You can get image with url and cache easily using RemoteImage.
-Support cache and animation for Image
+> You can get image from url and cache easily.
+Support options for cache and animation for Image

 ## ✔️ Basic Example
 ```swift